 My staff and I are proud to work for, and to be a part of, the Legislative Branch.
+We are proud of the accomplishments in the light of everything the Branch has been through and welcome the challenges of moving the state of Technology and Communications another step forward.
 We have developed this plan to guide our work for the biennium and lay a strong foundation for continued service excellence.